-Staple a copy of the dividend statement to the top of page 3 of your return.
+Attach a copy of the dividend statement to your return.

 If you've shown a tax credit and there is no income in the associated panel, you'll need to include a note in your return setting out the details.